classicrob/simply-jekyll/_notes/Chat Interview with Licat about Community Building in Obsidian.md

 **Licat**

 Sometimes.
 We explicitly tell our **moderators** not to burn out from their roles, and only contribute when it works well within their schedules.

-Those who set themselves apart in a negative way usually gets less chance of a reply to their questions, or sometimes multiple users will stand up to help them adjust the tone.

-More severe cases can get a warning from a moderator, but I think we've only had to do it 3-4 times so far.

 **Robert Haisfield**